-Religious hostel (20, 5€, Easter to October) Casa de Peregrinos Emaús, depending which route you followed into Burgos either cross the bridge to the south bank of the river at Paseo del Rey or, if you're following the river, turn left on to Avenida de Castilla, then left on to Calle de San Pedro de Cardeña.
-On Calle de San Pedro de Cardeña.
+Religious (20, 5€, Easter to October) Casa de Peregrinos Emaús, on Calle de San Pedro de Cardeña, which is south from where the left route crosses the river to the north side.
 Communal evening meal and breakfast, donativo.
-2000 curfew.
+20:00 curfew.
 Plush facilities in a beautifully renovated building.
 Run by Amigos del Camino.
 Mass and pilgrim blessing.
-Open 12:00
+Tel 947 252 851 Open 12:00

-Religious hostel (16, 6€, March to November) Albergue de Santiago y Santa Catalina (Divina Pastor), left from the Camino shortly before the municipal hostel, on a small square on Calle Laín Calvo very near Plaza Mayor.
+Religious (16, 6€, March to November) Albergue de Santiago y Santa Catalina (Divina Pastor), left from the Camino shortly before the municipal albergue, on a small square on Calle Laín Calvo very near Plaza Mayor.
 Laundry facilities.
 Tel 947 207 952 Open 11:00

-Private hostel (68, 16,50€ with breakfast) Hostel Burgos, from the cathedral, walk through Arcos de Santa María, cross the river, and continue straight, it's left before you come to the bus station. on Calle Miranda.
+Private (68, 16,50€ with breakfast) Hostel Burgos, from the square in front of the cathedral, walk through Arcos de Santa María, cross the river, and continue straight, it's left before you come to the bus station. on Calle Miranda.
 Laundry facilities, microwaves.
 Café / restaurant.
-Website www.hostelburgos.es Tel 654 492 979 Open 12:00 Book here!
+Website www.albergueburgos.es Tel 654 492 979 Open 12:00

 Burgos has all services.
-Two supermarkets (El Árbol and Día) on Calle Calzadas, on the Camino before the centre, the centre itself has limited grocery shopping.
-Tourist Information left of Restaurant Don Nuño, turning right with your back to the cathedral ticket office.
+Supermarket (Día) on Calle Calzadas, on the Camino before the centre, the centre itself has limited grocery shopping.
+Tourist Office left of Restaurant Don Nuño, turning right with your back to the cathedral ticket office.
 The main Post Office is south of the river across Puente de San Pablo.
 Library on Plaza San Juan.
 Fiestas San Lesmes 25 January, Fiesta del Curpillos 10 June, San Pedro y San Pablo 29 June.

 If you'd like to see what it looks like you can download a samples from here the first 20 pages of the Walking Guide to the Camino de Santiago